Joseph Kabila facts for kids

 Early life and education

 Joseph Kabila Kabange and his twin sister Jaynet Kabila were born on 4 June 1971.
-According to official accounts, the twins were born at Hewabora, a small village in the Fizi Territory of the South Kivu Province, in eastern DRC.
+According to official accounts, the twins were born at Hewabora, a small village in the Fizi territory of the South Kivu province, in eastern Congo.
 Rumors have abounded that Kabila was actually born in Tanzania, which would make him a citizen of that country.
-He is the son of long time rebel, former AFDL leader and president of the DRC Laurent-Désiré Kabila and Sifa Mahanya.
+He is the son of long time rebel, former AFDL leader and president of the Congo Laurent-Désiré Kabila and Sifa Mahanya.

 Kabila's childhood coincided with the low point of his father's political and military career.
 He was raised in relative remoteness, with few records of his early days.
 Kabila attended a primary school organized by his father's rebel forces, before moving to Tanzania where he completed primary and secondary school.
 Due to his father's status as an enemy of Zairean strongman Mobutu Sese Seko, Kabila posed as a Tanzanian in his school years to avoid detection by Zairean intelligence agents.